sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse-and-quint/downloading-and-installing-immerse-shaders.md

 <details markdown="block" class="details-tree">
 <summary>Installing iMMERSE Pro Shaders</summary>

-Once you've gained access to the Raytracers tier and downloaded the iMMERSE Pro archive, the installation process is as simple as drag-and-drop.
+Once you've downloaded the latest iMMERSE Pro Shader archive, you can install them with a simple drag and drop procedure.
+Below will be a step-by-step guide:

-Here's a step-by-step guide:
+* This guide assumes that you have ReShade and iMMERSE (FREE) Shaders already installed.
+If you need help with installing ReShade, refer to [our guide for installing ReShade](https://guides.martysmods.com/docs/basic-reshade-guides/downloading-and-installing-reshade/)

 ---

-### Step 1: Opening the iMMERSE Pro Archive
+### Step 1: Open the iMMERSE Pro Archive

-Open the iMMERSE Pro archive:
+Open the iMMERSE Pro archive that you've downloaded from the PGHub Discord:

 ![Image](../images/downloading-and-installing-immerse-shaders/immerse_pro_archive.jpg)

 ---

-### Step 2: Opening the `ReShade-Shaders` Folder
+### Step 2: Open the `ReShade-Shaders` Folder

 Navigate to the `ReShade-Shaders` folder in your game directory: